 Storm damage or flood damage?
 The difference may impact your body corporate insurance

-To insurance companies however, the source of the water causing the damage can decide whether you’re privy to getting your insurance claims paid or not.
-In Queensland, body corporate properties are being hard hit in the recent spate of bad weather, and there are many grey areas regarding body corporate insurance to cover weather damage.
+To insurance companies however, the source of the water causing the damage can decide whether you’re entitled to getting your insurance claims paid or not.
+In Queensland, body corporate properties are being hard hit in the recent spate of bad weather, and possibly exposing some grey areas regarding body corporate insurance cover for weather damage.

 What’s causing the frustration?

 At times the issue is complicated further as various water experts reports don’t agree with each other.
-Bodies corporate and insurance companies arrange their own hydrologists and technical experts to determine the cause of damage while insurers deep dive into the implications.
+Body corporates and insurance companies arrange their own hydrologists and technical experts to determine the cause of damage, while insurers deep dive into the implications.

 What does Queensland’s law say?

-Not a lot, at this point.
-The Body Corporate and Community Management (BCCM) Act does not clarify how body corporate properties can be adequately protected.
-As per the government, body corporate legislation can be complex and different rules may apply in different property types.
-Although insurance is part of the rules set out in the regulation modules, the onus lies on property owner to know which regulation module applies to their property and seek insurance protection accordingly.
+The legislation can be complex and different rules may apply in different property types.
+Although insurance is part of the rules set out in the regulation modules, the onus lies on body corporate to know which regulation module applies to their property and seek insurance protection accordingly.

 What can you do to protect your property?